annotation/text-fabric/tf/docs/about/searchusage.md

 #### *quantifier* sub-templates:

-Atom lines that contain an otype or set may be followed by *quantifiers*.
+Atom lines that contain a node type or set may be followed by *quantifiers*.
 Quantifiers consist of search templates themselves, demarcated by some special keywords: